RiceD2KLab/SWiM/README.md

 # Introducing Spacecraft With Masks (SWiM) Dataset for Segmentation of unknown spacecraft for In-space Inspection

 ## Project Description
-This project aims to develop a real-time segmentation algorithm for in-space inspection of spacecraft using deep learning techniques.
-The focus is to build a general-purpose instance segmentation model that can accurately detect and mask spacecraft components.
-The model will be trained on synthetic and real datasets using the You Only Look Once (YOLO)v8 nano model, optimized to run on resource-constrained hardware.
-This algorithm is expected to enhance NASA’s capability for autonomous inspections, improving spacecraft navigation, pose estimation, and structural analysis under various visual distortions in space imagery.
+This project aims to create a large spacecraft image dataset with segmentation masks along with benchmark performance for in-space inspection of spacecraft.
+The focus is to build a general-purpose instance segmentation model that can accurately segment spacecraft.
+We provide benchmark performance using You Only Look Once (YOLO)v8 nano and YOLO v11 nano models, optimized to run on resource-constrained hardware.
+The dataset and performance benchmark are expected to enhance NASA’s capability for autonomous inspections, improving spacecraft navigation, pose estimation, and structural analysis under various visual distortions in space imagery.

 ## Software dependencies